pavel-surinin/sigtest/docs/doc-plan.md

 ### What it doesn't do

--   is is not test tool/framework
+-   is not test tool/framework
--   is is not documentation generation tool
+-   is not documentation generation tool

 ## Configuration

 ### Configure Service Provided Interface (SPI) parameters

-SPI parameters has different compatibility requirements, than other data.
+SPI parameters have different compatibility requirements, than other data.
-If SPI parameter has new property in it, this is not breaking change, because nobody was using this property before and user is not implementing the interface for an spi parameter.
+If SPI parameter has new property in it, this is not breaking change, because nobody was using this property before and user is not implementing the interface for the spi parameter.

 Behavior, when SPI parameter is ignoring add _comparators_ can be configured using JsDocs [@callback](https://jsdoc.app/tags-callback.html) annotation in documentation block.
-Putting this annotation on the callback function will mark all parameter types as an SPI parameters and will update _change_ from _breaking_ to _compatible_.
+Putting this annotation on the callback function will mark all parameter types as SPI parameters and will update _change_ from _breaking_ to _compatible_.

 _example_